-We recently spoke with a financial aid counselor who had some great insight about both her personal experience and the things you should be considering when balancing a work/school life.
-We also talk briefly about work/study programs for those in college.
+We recently spoke with a financial aid counselor who had some great insight about both her personal experience and the things you should be considering when balancing a work and school life.
+We also talk briefly about work study programs for those in college.

-1. Briefly tell us about your role/experience in counseling/guidance:
+1. Briefly tell us about your role and experience in counseling and guidance.

 2. What are some of the best jobs for teenagers that help gain valuable experience for the future?